Pedra do Sal – The Place Where the Samba was Born

 Let’s start with a question for you: Do you know where the samba was born?
 One of the most famous rhythms of Brazil, was born in Rio de Janeiro most exactly in Pedra do Sal (Salt Stone).

 This post will give you more details of the area, a little bit about the historical question and where to enjoy the most traditional samba in the city!
-Ready our post!
+Read our post!

 SAMBA AT PEDRA DO SAL

-If you searched ‘Pedra do Sal’ is because you probably heard about this region more known for the party!
+If you searched ‘Pedra do Sal’ it is because you probably heard about its famous parties !
 And you’re on the right track.